Tax and Financial Planning for Special Needs

 Fortunately, the federal government provides a number of tax deductions and credits related to a variety of disabilities.
 Below we provide an overview of key benefits and details on eligibility criteria.
 For more individualized assistance identifying tax breaks that could lift a substantial financial burden, consider consulting a Certified Tax Planner.

-Federal Tax Deductions and Credits for Special Needs Families
+Federal Tax Deductions & Credits for Disability Expenses

 Taxpayers who take the route of itemizing their tax deductions may be eligible for some of the following deductions, income exclusions, and tax credits: